PhilipMathieu/graphreadability/README.md

 ## Usage

-The basic functionality of this module is to extend NetworkX to introduce the ability to calculate readability metrics.
+The basic functionality of this module is to extend [`networkx`](https://networkx.org/) to introduce the ability to calculate readability metrics.
 For example, to calculate edge crossings on a simple graph consisting of two pairs of nodes with an "x" of edges:

 ```python
 from graphreadability import ReadabilityGraph